Citizenship Washington Focus (CWF)

 - Exchange ideas, practice respect, and form friendships with other youth from diverse backgrounds.

 - Experience hands-on learning using the historical backdrop of Washington, D.C.

-CWF objectives are met through speakers, workshops, pre-conference webinars and workshop, daily excursions to view National sites, day at the Capitol with elected officials, delegate design and implement CWF: A Call to Action.
+Program objectives are met through speakers, workshops, pre-conference webinars and workshop, daily excursions to view national sites and Day at the Capitol with elected officials.

 A typical CWF week is packed with the following events and activities.